-It is your company's responsibility to ensure that all responsible personnel understand their role in maintaining chain of custody and traceability.
-The Chain of Custody Standard defines responsible personnel as those who make decisions or carry out procedures that can affect the integrity of certified seafood.
+It is your company's responsibility to ensure that all responsible personnel understand their role in maintaining chain of custody and product integrity, as required by Principle 5 in the Chain of Custody Standard.
+The Standard defines responsible personnel as those who ensure the organisation's conformity with chain of custody and make decisions or carry out procedures that can affect the integrity of certified seafood.

-Your company may be able to incorporate Chain of Custody training into an existing staff training program.
+Your company may be able to incorporate specific Standard training into an existing staff training program.

-The MSC has produced a training video that can be used by companies to help train their staff on Chain of Custody certification: please visit the MSC Training Platform.
+The MSC has produced three training videos that can be used by companies to help train their staff on Chain of Custody certification while working in fish counters or in food service: please visit the MSC Training Platform